graphile/crystal/postgraphile/website/versioned_docs/version-4.12.0/plugins.md

 - ~~`@graphile/supporter`~~ - all features now OSS via `@graphile/pg-pubsub`
   plugin
-- `@graphile/pro` <Pro /> <Spon /> - includes protections that can be mounted in front of
+- `@graphile/pro` <Pro />&nbsp;<Spon /> - includes protections that can be mounted
-  PostGraphile to protect it from malicious actors
+  in front of PostGraphile to protect it from malicious actors

 To use these premium plugins you will need a `GRAPHILE_LICENSE` environmental variable to be present, as in these examples: